 There are two types of Indexes- Simple and Composite.

-Simple index consistes of one variable whereas composite index contains multiple variables.
+A simple index consists of one variable, whereas a composite index contains multiple variables.

 CREATE INDEX index-name ON data-set-name(varlist)

 Note that the UNIQUE, NOMISS, and UPDATECENTILES options are not available while creating an index using PROC SQL.